Netlabbuilder/python/README.md

 # Python
-This is all about Python for Network Engineers
+Python for Network, System, Cyber Security and Automation